-Formal approval for the establishment of the Pensions Board was given by full Council at its meeting in February 2015 with a Board to be comprised of 2 Employer Representatives and 2 Scheme Member Representatives.
-The first meeting will take place on 28 July 2015.
+Formal approval for the establishment of the Pension Board was given by full Council at its meeting in February 2015 with a Board to be comprised of 2 Employer Representatives and 2 Scheme Member Representatives.
+The meetings of the Board for 2015/16 took place on 28th July 2015 and 26th January 2016.